carternorton11/periscope/README.md

 To run this tool, clone this repo, and then run:
 `bash periscope.sh`

+Periscope will:
-1. periscope will generate a config.txt file in its own directory
+1. generate a config.txt file in its own directory
+2. update your ssh/config to include a specific block for vscode tunnel
-2. periscope will test your ssh connection
+3. test your ssh connection
+4. open a compute job and run vscode session on that job

-3. once the config.txt file is generated and ssh connection works,  `bash periscope.sh` will automatically open a compute job, and open a vscode server on that job
+Once config is complete, `bash periscope.sh` will directly open a compute job on HPC and open a vscode session there